Sequencing Technologies

 Clonal Amplification

-Illumina sequencing technology uses the so-called Bridge-PCR for clonal amplification of individual DNA fragments.
-This PCR is performed on the flow cell (a glass side similar to a microscope slide) on which the actual sequencing takes place.
-DNA fragments are linked via the adapters to the flow cell, then the Bridge-PCR is carried out.
+Illumina sequencing technology utilizes the so-called bridge-PCR for clonal amplification of individual DNA fragments.
+DNA fragments are linked via the adapters to the flow cell, and then the bridge-PCR is carried out.
 Oligos bound to the flow cell function as primers, and each individual DNA fragment forms a separate cluster of identical DNA fragments.

 Used under license from Illumina, Inc. All rights reserved.